cleve/pulzar/README.md

-# VariDB
+# Pulzar

 Intended to be used in an internal network.
 In the future will be added security.

+Pulzar has two components

+### VariDB

-VariDB is a distributed database system, with load balance, easy to recover and backup.
+Is a distributed database system, with load balance, easy to recover and backup.

+### Job system

+Is a distributed job system with load balance.

 ## Uses